-At St Luke’s Church of England School, the Mathematics department’s vision is to teach a knowledge rich Mathematics curriculum through which students develop a deep and lasting conceptual understanding of Mathematics.
+At St Luke’s Church of England School, the Mathematics department’s vision is to teach a knowledge rich Mathematics curriculum through which pupils develop a deep and lasting conceptual understanding of Mathematics.

-For students in all year groups their homework is set through an online adaptive learning platform called Sparx.
-Sparx is able to personalise homework to individual students, pushing them just the right amount to make progress.
-Students are rewarded through ‘XP’ which they earn through completing work and extra optional and targeted tasks on Sparx – once they reach a certain level of points students are presented with Sparx badges, which they can wear on their school blazers with pride.
+For pupils in all year groups their homework is set through our online adaptive learning platform, Sparx.
+Sparx is able to personalise homework to individual pupils, pushing them just the right amount to make progress.
+Pupils are rewarded through ‘XP’ which they earn through completing work and extra optional and targeted tasks on Sparx – once they reach a certain level of points pupils are presented with Sparx badges, which they can wear on their school blazers with pride.

 Mathematics at St Luke’s Church of England School is incredibly exciting – the connections and links that you can make between concepts are limitless!

 “The essence of mathematics is not to make simple things complicated, but to make complicated things simple.”